MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 $ gcore <process id>
 ```

-Once the correct return address is acquired, we can now reran the exploit
+Once the correct return address is acquired, we can now rerun the exploit

 ```python
 $ python exploit.py | setarch $(uname -m) -R ./vuln